yarlett/StackedNets.jl/README.md

 Support for dropout of visible/hidden activations during training will also be added in the future.

 The main priority in DeepNets so far has been to develop a flexible and clean API to specify DeepNets, train them, and use them for prediction.
-While DeepNets is I hope at least somewhat performance, I am sure there are faster frameworks out there and there are undoubtedly many optimizations that would improve DeepNet's performance.
+While DeepNets is I hope at least somewhat performant, I am sure there are faster frameworks out there and there are undoubtedly many optimizations that could be implemented in order to improve DeepNet's performance.
 I hope to work on these optimizations in the near future, once the API has solidified further.
+For now, however, you can be reasonably confident that DeepNet's results are correct even if it doesn't produce them at the fastest rate.

 ##Specifying DeepNets